david672orford/tech-for-teaching/howto/special-characters/index.md

 ### Switchable Keyboard Layouts

-One reason modern fonts contain so many symbols is that they provide alphabets for additional languages such as Arabic, Greek, Hebrew, and Russian.
 If you will be typing in a foreign language, you will need to load an appropriate **keyboard map**.

 A keyboard map is a table in your computer which tells it what letter, number,